Brazo de Plata: Lucha Libre AAA Worldwide (2006–2009)

 After having worked for many years for CMLL Brazo de Plata jumped to its rival promotion Lucha Libre AAA Worldwide (AAA) making one of his first appearances at AAA's annual Verano de Escandalo show.
 Almost from the start Brazo de Plata began working a storyline with "Los Guapos VIP" a stable of wrestlers obsessed with their good looks, the polar opposite of the fun loving, overweight Brazo de Plata.
 At Verano de Escándalo, Brazo de Plata, Intocable, El Oriental and El Zorro lost to the team of Alan Stone, Hator, Scorpio Jr., and Zumbido.
 At the following featured show, Guerrera de Titanes 2006, Brazo de Plata had his hair shaved off as he lost a Dog collar chain match to Alan Stone and Scorpio Jr. The storyline with Los Guapos VIP continued throughout 2007 and into 2008 where it saw a surprising turn.
 Brazo de Plata's brother El Brazo jumped to AAA and attacked his own brother, taking the (storyline) control of the Los Guapos VIP group.
 The storyline fight of the two brothers came to a crescendo at Guerrera de Titanes 2008, where they faced off in a steel cage match where the loser would have his hair shaved off.
 El Brazo lost and had his hair shaved to put at least a temporary end to the storyline.

 He left AAA in March 2009, with his last appearance being March 15 at the Plaza Nuevo Progreso in Guadalajara, Jalisco, losing to La Parka in a semi-final of the Reyes de Reyes Tournament, also featuring Escoria and Kenzo Suzuki.

-Later Career (2009–2016)
+Later career (2009–2016)

 After leaving AAA, Plata began working independent dates throughout the country as well as wrestling regularly for the International Wrestling Revolution Group (IWRG), Perros del Mal Producciones (PdM), and his former home promotion CMLL.
 He wrestled his last match in 2016.

 Death

-On July 26, 2021, Nieves died at the age of 58; his cause of death was a heart attack.
+On July 26, 2021, Super Porky died at the age of 58; his cause of death was a heart attack.
 According to his son, wrestler Psycho Clown, his father's girlfriend called him to tell him he was not breathing.
 Psycho Clown arrived at his father's house and performed CPR, to no success.